Driving Tips 11 min read 10 May 2026 22 views

 The alternative that works better for most new drivers

-Telematics policies fit a small device to your car (or use a smartphone app) that monitors your speed, braking, cornering, and hours driven.
+If your primary goal is reducing insurance premiums, a black box (telematics) policy will almost certainly deliver a larger saving than Pass Plus ever did.
+Telematics policies monitor your speed, braking, cornering, and hours driven.
 Safe, measured driving over the first months generates lower renewal premiums.
 Most new drivers on black box policies see 20–35% lower premiums in the first year compared to standard policies.

 When Pass Plus is worth it regardless of insurance